casassg/events-landing/projects.md

 **Proposed Solution:** Create a short, concrete description of steps to take and who to contact.
 We suggest a progression from individual discussions with student, instructor intervention, and escalation to the department chair and associate chairs of (under)graduate education.

-**Next Action Item:** Delegate to the Lead TAs to document and integrate into TA training curriculum.
+**Next Action Item:** Revisit at end of the semester to see what progress Lead TAs have made.

 **Main Contact:** CS Lead TAs